Virtual Mastercard and Credit Cards

 He will then initial the application as confirmation of his having checked and authorised the issuance of credit card with the assigned credit limit and handover the application back to the Maker for record keeping.
 If the Checker rejects the issuance of Credit Card, he would make suitable comments on the application and then hand over to the Maker for record keeping.
 The applicant is informed about the acceptance / rejection of the application for Credit Card.
 The reasons for rejection are clearly stated in the rejection letter.
 The system is updated accordingly.

 10. Authorise the setting up of the Credit Card account

 The Checker gives the necessary authorization to issue credit card to the customer.

 The credit card production area is the most secure and most administratively controlled area in the Credit card operation, because a stole card is worth more than money.
 It is isolated from other areas of operation and access is strictly restricted to authorized personnel.
 A great deal of effort is involved in the production of bank credit cards.
 Customer service, security and cost controls, adherence to specifications in the operating regulations of Master Card/Visa and other requirements must be met.
 A proficient credit card production function generally goes unheralded, while an error-prone operation can do lasting damage to a bank’s reputation for customer service.
 Accuracy, efficiency and security should be the hallmarks of any card production operation.

 1. Allocate Card number to the new customer

 The customer details which are already logged in the system are retrieved and a card number allotted to the customer in the system.
 The card number is allotted from the inventory of card numbers shown as ‘Available’ in the system.
-The card numbers are generated need based for Master Card and Visa.
+The card numbers are generated need based for Virtual Mastercard and Visa.
 This serves as an inventory for the card numbers to be assigned to the new cards issued.

 2. Mark ‘Allocated’ in the system against the Card number allocated to the new customer